rbroggi/btcnode/readme.md

-  down_vpn_host                 tears down VPN in the host system. test_btc_rpc                  once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization. test_btc_rpc_over_tor         once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization. recycle_svc                   recycle a service taking into account docker-compose.base.yaml configuration changes as well as service specific configuration changes (torrc, bitcoin.conf, etc) restart_svc                   restarts a service.
+  down_vpn_host                 tears down VPN in the host system. test_btc_rpc                  once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization. test_btc_rpc_over_tor         once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization. recycle_svc                   recycle a service taking into account docker-compose.base.yaml configuration changes as well as service specific configuration changes (torrc, bitcoin.conf, etc). restart_svc                   restarts a service.
 This will only refresh service-specific configurations (torrc, bitcoin.conf), and not docker-compose.base.yaml updates. rotate_btc_user_credentials   rotates the credentials of the user configured to have access to bitcoind RPC APIs. generate_service_spec         generates the 'bitcoind.service' systemd specs replacing some environment parameters (project folder and user).